WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Georgia-Emma/weekly-meetings-2021.md

 **For how long?** 1 hour

 **Next meeting:** [12th April 2021] No meeting on 5th April as it's a bank holiday.

+## Date: 03 November 2021

+### What brought you joy this week?

+* Seeing the design system progress by Sophia and Soledad!

+### What did you achieve

+* Meet-up and dev session, presentation on paper for lab, moderation work

+### What did you struggle with?

+* Paper is still tricky but getting through it and it's fun :D

+### Any other topics?

+* We talked about volunteer labour, the ethics of it, how to plan with a community, motivating people without directing them

 ## Date: 14 October 2021